isayan58/Snowflake_IaC/README.md

 Since the provider is called from the root folder, dependencies on modules can be added as well.

 <b><i>Limitations as on 02-Dec-2022:</i></b>
-1. The credentials are currently stored in variable.tf file.
+1. The credentials are currently stored in provider.tf file.
 This needs to be hidden so that the credentials are never exposed to anyone.<br/>
 2. This code currently has the basic items required in a Snowflake environment.
 Extra features need to be added and implemented successfully.<br/>
 <br/>
 <i>P.S.: For the grants module we have to make sure that the provider has a warehouse as follows:</i>